 Emotionally intelligent listeners with positive attitudes.

 - Review your liability limits.
-Consider increasing them to protect your family and assets.
+Consider higher limits to protect your family and assets.

 - Look into rental coverage.
-It helps pay for a car while yours is in the shop.
+It helps pay for a car while yours is being repaired.

-You don’t need the most expensive policy.
-But you do need one that protects you if you’re hurt in a crash.
-That includes adding the right types of coverage, not just relying on the label “full coverage.”
+You don’t need the most expensive policy, but you do need one that truly protects you if you’re hurt in a crash.
+That includes adding the right types of car insurance coverage, not just relying on the label “full coverage.”

 Insurance companies are businesses.
 Even with good coverage, they may deny, delay, or underpay your claim.
 This is especially true for uninsured motorist claims.
 A lawyer can: